The following problems are known and have a very high priority to get fixed:

 001207 22:07:56 bdb: log_flush: LSN past current end-of-log

-table on which you are
+ALTER TABLE on a BDB table on which you are

 running not completed multi-statement transactions.
 (The transaction